 Accounts receivable are carried net of allowances for estimated nonreceipt of co-payment reimbursements and allowances for uncollectible accounts.
 The allowance for estimated nonreceipt of co-payment reimbursements and for uncollectible accounts was \$1,400 and \$1,900 as of December 31, 2013 and 2014, respectively, and \$2,150 as of September 30, 2015.
 The Company believes all unsecured accounts receivable in excess of the allowance are fully collectible.
 The Company does not accrue interest on a majority of the past due accounts receivable.
 The Company determines when accounts become past due on a customer by customer basis.
 If accounts receivables in excess of the provided allowance are determined uncollectible, they are charged to expense in the quarter that determination is made and accounts receivable are written off after all collection efforts have failed.
 The Company had accounts receivable from three insurance companies representing approximately 18%, 33% and 7% as of December 31, 2013.
 The Company had accounts receivable from three insurance companies representing approximately 25%, 24% and 5% of accounts receivable as of December 31, 2014.
-Revenues from these insurance companies accounted for 29%, 14%, and 14% of the Company's total revenues for the year ended December 31, 2013 and 31%, 15% and 12% for the year ended December 31, 2014.
-The Company had accounts receivable from three insurance companies representing approximately 28%, 20% and 5% of accounts receivable as of September 30, 2015.
-Revenues from these insurance companies accounted for 18%, 23% and 10% of the Company's total revenues for the nine months ended September 30, 2015.
-The Company had accounts receivable from three insurance companies representing approximately 23%, 16% and 4% of accounts receivable as of September 30, 2014.
+Revenues from these insurance companies accounted for 29%, 14%, and 14% of the Company's total revenues for the year ended December 31, 2013 and 31%, 15% and 12% for the year ended December 30, 2015.
+Revenues from these insurance companies accounts receivable from three insurance companies representing approximately 28%, 20% and 5% of accounts receivable as of September 30, 2015.
+Revenues from these insurance companies accounts receivable from three insurance compani as of September 30, 2014.
 Revenues from these insurance companies accounted for 27%, 20% and 11% of the Company's total revenues for the nine months ended September 30, 2014.